JOSH HECHT | ARTISTIC DIRECTOR

 Jamie has had the pleasure of exploring theatre as a tool for connection and change for over 20 years.
 After directing in LA, New Zealand, Australia, Canada, Ohio, New York, and Portland, she now serves as founding co-artistic director of The Beirut Wedding World Theatre Project.
 Recent local credits include Jesus Hopped the A-Train, CoHo/Beirut Wedding, Topdog Underdog (Street Scenes) and B*tch in Kitchen as part of Salt with Shaking the Tree.
 Jamie’s activism work has a heavy focus on survivors of sexual violence.
 Two local projects include the development of and tour of Telling – a piece where survivors tell their own stories with facilitated audience conversations (3 year partnership with OAASIS – a Portland based resource and advocacy organization for adult survivors of childhood sexual abuse).
 And Made to Dance in Burning Buildings, an interdisciplinary dance/theatre piece of a survivor’s reclamation of self as she navigates PTSD.

-Tamara Carroll | Director of Community Engagement
+TAMARA CARROLL | Director of Community Engagement

 tamara@profiletheatre.org